The average size of the kernel of a matrix and orbits of linear groups: Orbits and conjugacy classes of linear groups

 \subsection{Orbits and conjugacy classes of unipotent groups}

-Let $\fO$ be the valuation ring of a finite extension $K/\QQ_p$.
+Let $\fO$ be the valuation ring of a local field $K\supset \QQ_p$.
 Recall that $\Nil_d(\fO)\subset\Gl_d(\fO)$ is the Lie algebra of all strictly upper triangular matrices and that $\Uni_d$ denotes the group scheme of upper unitriangular $d\times d$ matrices.
 The following is well-known.